Lilium-DApp/verifier/README.md

 ## 🚀 Running a node from an already deployed DApp:

+- This will use the existing address in the path: `./deployments/sepolia/verifier.json`

 ```bash
 $ docker compose --env-file ./env.testnet -f ./docker-compose-testnet.yml -f ./docker-compose.override-sepolia.yml up
 ```